neerajkumarc/telegram-quote-bot/README.md

-# QuantumQuotations Telegram Bot
+# Telegram Bot

 ![Telegram Bot](https://img.shields.io/badge/Telegram%20Bot-blue)

-QuantumQuotations is a Telegram bot that provides you with random inspirational quotes.
+A Telegram bot that provides you with random inspirational quotes.

 ## Features

 - Get a random quote by using the `/random` command.
 - List all available commands with the `/help` command.
-- Start a conversation with the bot using the `/start` command.

 ## Usage